mckite/PlotSquared-v3/README.md

 # PlotSquared-v3

-some modifications of the code and some fixs of bugs.
+Some modifications on code and fixed unhandled excpetion and errors from original code at PlotSquared.